Coutinho set for another summer of speculation as Liverpool continue to improve since his exit | Goal.com

 After a disappointing first year in La Liga, Barcelona were content to let Coutinho leave on a season-long loan, hoping that he would do enough in Munich in order for Bayern to activate the €120m purchase clause inserted in the deal.

 From the outset, that figure seemed to massively overvalue the 27-year-old, whose stock had greatly fallen since he moved from Anfield to Camp Nou.
-Nonetheless, strong early performances under Niko Kovac at the Allianz Arena suggested that the Brazilian could get back to his best in Germany.
+Nonetheless, strong early performances under Niko Kovac at the Allianz Arena suggested that Coutinho could get back to his best in Germany.

 Three goals and two assists in a 6-1 win over Werder Bremen under Kovac's replacement Hansi Flick should have been the turning point for his career, but he failed to register either a goal or assist in his next three starts and has not scored since.